 |Sardines, canned in oil, with bones, drained||2 sardines||92||50|

 |Figs, fresh||2 medium figs||35||74|

-If you would like more information on foods that are rich in calcium, please ask to speak with a dietitian.
+For more information on foods that are rich in calcium, talk with your clinical dietitian nutritionist.